 Legal history prizes and courses

-The School of Law offers a series of legal history courses to undergraduates.
-Prizes are given to the best performers, due to generous bequests by past benefactors.
+The School of Law offers a series of legal history courses both to undergraduates and postgraduates.
+The courses cover the ancient world, the middle ages, the eighteenth century, and Europe broadly.
+For undergraduate courses, prizes are given to the best performers, due to generous bequests by past benefactors.

 John B Douglas Prize